Complete Guide to Online CAD Degrees

 Online certificates and diplomas are available for students who wish to either study general CAD principles or narrow their focus by studying select CAD concepts, such as 3-D modeling or advanced plotting.
 Certificate programs are also available for specific versions of CAD software.

-CAD certificate programs provide training using a particular CAD software suite.
-Although not all certificate programs have admission requirements, it's helpful to have knowledge of computers and design before entering a certification program.
-Many certificate students already have a degree in a related field and are obtaining a certificate to specialize their skills.
-The courses required to complete a certificate program vary and can take anywhere from a few weeks to a several months to complete.
-Depending on the program, students will take between 10 and 30 credits.
+Online CAD certificate programs provide training using a particular CAD software suite.
+Although not all online certificate programs have admission requirements, it's helpful to have knowledge of computers and design before entering a certification program.
+Many online certificate students already have a degree in a related field and are obtaining a certificate to specialize their skills.
+The courses required to complete an online certificate program vary and can take anywhere from a few weeks to a several months to complete.
+Depending on the online program, students will take between 10 and 30 credits.

 Mastery of CAD is helpful in many industries, and some specialized versions of CAD offer their own certificates.
 Architectural CAD and AutoCAD are popular certificate programs and contain courses including programming; menu commands; and beginner, intermediate, and expert use of the tool.
 The goal of these certificate programs is to teach students to create actual drawings with CAD so that when they enter the job market, they will be able to use it effectively.
 Students will gain experience using CAD software to create documents and simulate real-world projects.